 Up until recently, the Roland F-140R was the most affordable console digital piano in Roland’s arsenal.

-That was before the RP-102 model was introduced in late 2017, which became the latest addition to company’s entry-level range of home digital pianos.
+That was before the RP-102 model was introduced in late 2017, which became the latest addition to the company’s entry-level range of home digital pianos.

-For now, Roland offers 3 furniture cabinet digital pianos in the sub-$1600 price range:
+As of today, Roland offers 3 furniture-style cabinet digital pianos at the entry-level price range:

 - RP-501R (pretty much the same piano as the F-140R, the only difference is traditional cabinet design and a higher price tag)

 In fact, it remains Roland’s most popular console digital piano in this price range.

-So what does make the F-140R so amazing?
+So what makes the F-140R so good?
 Let’s find out!